fbpx

 Local Cuisine

-Tacoma is home to a variety of cool restaurants that are perfect for a special dinner.
+Tacoma is home to a variety of fabulous restaurants that are perfect for a special dinner.

 Asado is a steakhouse that serves high-end classics, including tableside caesars and Angus beef.
 The Lobster Shop is a casual seafood restaurant serving lobster rolls and other seafood dishes.
 Matador Tacoma is a Latin American restaurant serving tapas and other small plates.